 Undergraduate Public Policy Competition

-The 2017 Public Policy Competition Finalists have been decided!
+2017 Public Policy Competition Winners:

 - Policy Initiatives Targeting Maternal Morbidity and Death by Snigdha Banda, Eshaan Patel, Davind Yang